github/codeql/docs/language/learn-ql/writing-queries/defining-the-results-of-a-query.rst

 Overview
 --------

 Alert queries must have the property ``@kind problem`` defined in their metadata.
-For more information, see ":doc:`Metadata for CodeQL queries <query-metadata>`."
+For more information, see ":doc:`Metadata for CodeQL queries <metadata-for-codeql-queries>`."
 In their most basic form, the ``select`` statement must select two 'columns':

 -  **Element**—a code element that's identified by the query.
 This defines the location of the alert.